A Coalition Game for On-demand Multi-modal 3D Automated Delivery System: Methodology

-The incorporation of attention layers builds upon the recent work \cite{zhang2023graph, kool2018attention}.
-An adjacency matrices of temporal distribution are defined as $A_{i, j}=1$ if the time window of the two customers is close and if the late time window $l_i$ of customer $x_i$ is nearest to late time window $l_j$ of customer $x_j$; otherwise, $\boldsymbol{A}_{i j}=0$.
-The temporal and spatial adjacency neighbourhood for a node $x_i$ is defined by ${NB}^T_i$ and ${NB}^S_i$, which limits the neighbourhood in adjacency matrices with a time window by a threshold $\zeta$ and distance threshold by $\mu$, for UAVs and ADRs respectively.
-In addition, a parameter called density, $\rho$, is defined to determine the probability of how dense the environment is, namely, the existence of an obstacle along two connecting nodes.
-A broad spectrum of customers' time and space correlation can be trained by tuning these thresholds and testing various scenarios, such as sparse and dense urban environments.
+The adjacency masking mechanism is provided to guide the multi-head attention layer to account for proximity nodes rather than irrelevant ones.
+The proximity nodes are defined based on the edge weight values in the graph.
+It can be defined for each node as a set of neighbour nodes with which there is an edge connection.
+Accordingly, the spatial and temporal graph proximity are determined as $NB^S_i=\left\{G^r\mid \left\|x_{i}-x_{{j}}\right\|_2 \leq \mu, (i,j) \in N\right\}$ and $NB^T_i=\left\{G^d \mid |e_i-l_j| \leq \zeta, (i,j) \in N\right\}$, respectively, where $\|\cdot\|_2$ denotes the L2 norm.
+This way, local adjacency information of either graph is extracted to give more importance to nodes with more similar features.
+In this regard, an adjacency matrix is defined as $A_{i, j}=1$ if there is a link between node $i$ and $j$, and zero otherwise.
+Therefore, the temporal and spatial connection for a node $i$ is defined by $\left\{A_{ij}| j \in{NB}^T_i\right\}$ and $\left\{A_{ij}| j \in{NB}^S_i\right\}$, which limits the neighbourhood in adjacency matrices with a time window by a threshold $\zeta$ and distance threshold by $\mu$.
+In addition, a parameter called density, $\rho$, is defined to determine the probability of how dense the environment is, particularly, the probability of the existence of an obstacle along two connecting nodes.
+This is the parameter that can either make two aerial and terrestrial networks (road networks) the very same for $\rho=1$ or make a fully directional connection network (like free airspace) for $\rho=0$.
+A broad spectrum of customers' time and location correlation is extracted by varying thresholds in addition to different network embeddings for sparse and dense urban environments.
 First, the initial embedding for each node and fleet edges is computed in Equation \ref{eq:2} and \ref{eq:3} through a linear layer.
+Depots, pickups, deliveries are encoded separately into the initial hidden embedding, $\mathbf{h}_i^0$, based on their features $\mathbf{s}$.